rjmacarthy/llamallamallama/README.md

 ## Credits

-llamallamallama was created by rjmacarty with help from other repositories.
+llamallamallama was created by rjmacarthy with help from other repositories.

 I will update this soon with all the credits.